Skip to content

 lastName NVARCHAR,

-name NVARCHAR ALWAYS GENERATED AS (firstName || ' ' || lastName)
+name NVARCHAR GENERATED ALWAYS AS (firstName || ' ' || lastName)

 Association-like calculated elements